Megas XLR: Production

+Development

-While playing video games, Schaeffer and Krstic came up with an idea of making an animated series in which the main character would use his video gaming skills to pilot a giant robot.
+While playing video games, Jody Schaeffer and George Krstic came up with an idea of making an animated series in which the main character would use his video gaming skills to pilot a giant robot.
 The pilot short (LowBrow) was shown in 2002 as part of Cartoon Network's Cartoon Cartoon Weekend Summerfest, a contest to determine which pilot would be selected as the next Cartoon Cartoon.
 It was the most popular among viewers, and was greenlit as a series.

 Much of the series is inspired by Japanese mecha anime which the two grew up watching, with the animation being inspired by both anime and Western animation.
-The humour often pays homage or mocks anime conventions.
+The humour often pays homage to or mocks anime conventions.

+Broadcast

 After being delayed from its original debut in December 2003, Megas XLR finally debuted on the Toonami block on May 1, 2004.
 However, due to low ratings, the series was cancelled after two seasons, with the final episode airing on January 15, 2005.

-Reruns continued to air sporadically from January 16, 2005, to June 24, 2006.
+Reruns continued to air sporadically from January 16 to September 24, 2005.
 During this time, the series was later moved to the graveyard slot of 3:30am on Friday nights/Saturday mornings, before being removed from the network altogether.

-Media

-The entire series is available at the iTunes Store and on Xbox Video.
+The entire series is available at the Xbox Video.

 Future

 Possible revival

 In late 2012, fans of the show on Twitter started using the hashtag #BringBackMegasXLR.
 The co-creator George Krstic and director Chris Prynoski announced they would bring back the show; seeing as Megas XLR had been written off by Cartoon Network, the studio Titmouse, Inc. would have to get the rights to the show.
 On April 29, 2013, George Krstic posted a tweet saying that he and Chris Prynoski were having a meeting at Titmouse to discuss bringing back the show along with Motorcity.
 However, in a 2014 interview George Krstic was quoted as saying: "Megas was written off as a tax loss and as such can not be exploited, at least domestically, in any way, or the network will get into some sort of tax/legal trouble."
+Because the show was used as a tax write-off the network would have to pay back the taxes they received from it and face large fines.
+It could also open the network up to tax fraud investigation.
+As of 8 February 2019, Krstic has stated that the rights to the series had successfully transferred ownership to Warner Brothers, though at this point it's too early and uncertain to tell what it could mean for the show's future.

+In June 2025, co-creator Jody Schaeffer revealed that through its iTunes release and international sales, the show was able to make its money back and had been greenlit for a reboot a few years prior.
+However, the project was scrapped amidst the Warner Bros.
+Discovery merger.